Book Review Guidelines

 Book reviewers should follow the following guidelines when submitting book reviews:

 1) Reviews should strike a balance between description and evaluation, often by opening with a perspective on the field.
-In preparing your review, keep in mind that the M/MLA Journal is meant to appeal to a wide range of disciplines within the modern languages and literatures.
+In preparing your review, keep in mind that the JMMLA is meant to appeal to a wide range of disciplines within the modern languages and literatures.

 2) Unless otherwise specified, your review should be about 1,200 words maximum.

 3) The reviewed book should be cited as a separate entry at the beginning of the review, in accordance with the following model:

 Postmodernism: Local Effects, Global Flows.
 By Vincent B. Leitch.
 Albany: State U of New York P, 1996. xiii + 195 pp.